Feb 15, 2018 (modified: Feb 23, 2018)ICLR 2018 Conference Blind Submissionreaders: everyoneShow Bibtex

 Abstract:Disentangled representations, where the higher level data generative factors are reflected in disjoint latent dimensions, offer several benefits such as ease of deriving invariant representations, transferability to other tasks, interpretability, etc. We consider the problem of unsupervised learning of disentangled representations from large pool of unlabeled observations, and propose a variational inference based approach to infer disentangled latent factors.
 We introduce a regularizer on the expectation of the approximate posterior over observed data that encourages the disentanglement.
-We evaluate the proposed approach using several quantitative metrics and empirically observe significant gains over existing methods in terms of both disentanglement and data likelihood (reconstruction quality).
+We also propose a new disentanglement metric which is better aligned with the qualitative disentanglement observed in the decoder's output.
+We empirically observe significant improvement over existing methods in terms of both disentanglement and data likelihood (reconstruction quality).

 TL;DR:We propose a variational inference based approach for encouraging the inference of disentangled latents.
 We also propose a new metric for quantifying disentanglement.